Effective Pest Control In McKinney, Texas

-At All-Safe Pest & Termite, our mosquito control services target mosquitoes effectively and provide continuous protection of your Dallas property.
+At All-Safe Pest & Termite, our mosquito control services target mosquitoes effectively and continuously protect your Dallas property.
 We understand how dangerous mosquitoes can be, which is why we are committed to providing effective mosquito control and prevention services.
 If you want to enjoy your outdoor living area without mosquitoes bugging you, contact All-Safe Pest & Termite for immediate assistance.

 How Ants Invade McKinney Homes and Kitchens

-Ants are an unfortunate part of life for most of Texas, but they can cause serious problems once they move from your yard into your home.
-Most ants will seek out entry points in order to invade, so it pays to know their potential entry points so you can prevent an infestation before it happens.
+Ants are an unfortunate part of life for most of Texas; they can cause serious problems once they move from your yard into your home.
+Most ants will seek out entry points to invade, so it pays to know their potential entry points so you can prevent an infestation before it happens.

-As a home ages, more and more entry points could form, such as a rotted area above the foundation wall, a weathered corner, a crack that has developed in a wall, or damaged weatherstripping around a door or window.
+As homes age, more and more entry points could form, such as a rotted area above the foundation wall, a weathered corner, a crack that has developed in a wall, or damaged weatherstripping around a door or window.

 Carpenter ants operate differently than other ants.
-While they can enter your home through a small gap, especially in areas that are moist, they also have the ability to chew their way in.
+While they can enter your home through a small gap, especially in moist areas, they also can chew their way in.
 Whether these ants choose to damage your home depends partly on whether or not they can find wood on your home that has been softened by moisture.
 This is one of the many reasons we often suggest that homeowners do regular inspections of their gutter systems!
-A broken or obstructed gutter can lead to many serious problems for homeowners, including a carpenter ant infestation.
+A broken or obstructed gutter can lead to serious problems for homeowners, including a carpenter ant infestation.

 When carpenter ants exploit holes that already exist to get into our homes, they'll work their way toward any area in the home that has high moisture levels.
 For this reason, pest control professionals often use a moisture meter to track down carpenter ant activity.
 While moisture isn't a sure sign that there are carpenter ants, termites, or other wood-destroying pests in a home, it is a helpful indicator for trouble spots.